synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/EdgeDrawnEvent.md

 Event payload emitted when a user manually draws an edge between two nodes.
-This event only fires for user-initiated edge creation through the UI, not for programmatically added edges.
+This event only fires for user-initiated edge creation through the UI, also from temporary links creation, but not for programmatically added edges.

 ## Properties